bwoo14/2420_week11_Lab/README.md

 - For us, the command was `sudo mkdir /opt/backup-script`

 - Run the command `sudo cp backup-script /opt/backup-script` to move the script file into the newly created directory
+- Run the command `sudo cp backup-script.* /etc/systemd/system/` to move both service files to the `/etc/systemd/system/` directory